 Dental bridges are a restorative dental solution used to replace multiple missing teeth.
 Patients who have multiple missing teeth are prone to shifting teeth, tooth decay, and further tooth loss.
-Dr. Elise Brace provides dental bridge treatment at Kildaire Family Dentistry in Cary, North Carolina.
+Dr. Elise Brace provides dental bridge treatment at Kildaire Family & Cosmetic Dentistry in Cary, North Carolina.
 She aims to offer comfortable treatment to restore her patient’s smiles.
 Learn more about the benefits of dental bridges as well as the treatment process of receiving a dental bridge below.

 Benefits of Dental Bridges

 Dental bridges provide multiple benefits to patients with missing teeth.
 Bridges:

 - Allow patients to properly chew and speak

 Ideal candidates for dental bridges should be missing one or more teeth.
 A dental bridge requires healthy teeth on either side of a tooth gap.
 If you have more than three missing teeth in a row or whole arches of missing teeth, dentures and partials are a better option.